 Fourth, the proposed Final Judgment further protects the development of OVDs by preventing Comcast from using its position as the nation's largest MVPD or as the licensor, through the JV, of important video programming, to enter into agreements containing restrictive contracting terms.
 Sections V.B and V.0 of the proposed Final Judgment set forth broad prohibitions on restrictive contracting practices, including exclusives, with appropriately tailored exceptions.
 In so doing, the proposed Final Judgment strikes a balance between allowing reasonable and customary exclusivity provisions that enhance competition while prohibiting provisions that, without offsetting procompetitive benefits, hinder the development of effective competition from OVDs.

 Fifth, Section V.G requires Comcast to abide by certain restrictions on the operation and management of its Internet facilities, which OVDs depend upon in order to deliver video content to OVD customers.
-Absent such restrictions, Comcast would have the incentive and ability to undermine the effectiveness of the proposed Final Judgment by, for instance, giving priority to non-OVD traffic on its network, thus adversely affecting the quality of OVD services that compete with Comcast's OVD or MVPD services.
+Absent such restrictions, Comcast would have the incentive and ability to undermine the Start Printed Page 34752effectiveness of the proposed Final Judgment by, for instance, giving priority to non-OVD traffic on its network, thus adversely affecting the quality of OVD services that compete with Comcast's OVD or MVPD services.

 Finally, Sections IV.I-0 and VIII.A-B of the proposed Final Judgment impose reporting and document retention requirements on the Defendants to better enable the Department to monitor compliance and to assist it in enforcement proceedings.